© Unofficial Royalty 2024

 Full name: Ferdinand August Franz Anton

 Ferdinand was the son of Prince Ferdinand of Saxe-Coburg and Gotha and Princess Maria Antonia Koháry de Csábrág.
 He was a first cousin of Queen Victoria of the United Kingdom and her husband Prince Albert, as well as Leopold II, King of the Belgians and Empress Carlota of Mexico, born Princess Charlotte of Belgium.
 In 1836, Ferdinand married Queen Maria II of Portugal and they had eleven children.
 In keeping with tradition, Ferdinand was elevated to King Consort following the birth of their eldest son, the future King Pedro V. In 1853, Queen Maria II died after giving birth to their last child.
-Ferdinand served as Regent for his eldest son King Pedro V until he became of age.
+Ferdinand served as Regent for his eldest son King Pedro V until he came of age.
 In 1869, Ferdinand married again to Elise Hensler, a Swiss-born American actress.
 The couple had no children.

 Unofficial Royalty: Ferdinand of Saxe-Coburg and Gotha, King Consort of Portugal